cosmin/IClojure/README.md

 ## Roadmap

-- input caching, similar to IPython
-- output caching, similar to IPython
 - tab completion for import, require and use forms
 - abort long runing tasks with Ctrl+C
 - better stack traces